 There’s a lot of variation depending on where you live.
 Counsellors may have credentials from a voluntary professional body or through a state/provincial regulator.
 Credentials like licensed professional counsellor (LPC), and licensed marriage and family therapist (LMFT) require master’s level education.

-However, there may also be counsellors/therapists (like my guinea pigs) who don’t belong to any professional organization and don’t have any sort of requirements that they need to meet.
+However, there may also be some people calling themselves therapists (like my guinea pigs) who don’t belong to any professional organization, That means that they don’t have any sort of requirements that they need to meet to qualify or keep current for their practice.

-Probably what’s a lot more relevant is what the person says they can do to help you, who has trained them in whatever it is they do, and whether that trainer seems like someone you’d be interested in getting services from.
+Probably what’s a lot more relevant is what the person says they can do to help you, who has trained them in whatever it is they do, and whether that trainer seems like the kind of person you’d be interested in getting services from.

 Regardless of someone’s mental health credentials or lack thereof, the therapeutic relationship counts for a lot.
+A whole lot.
 So don’t forget to pay attention to your spidey senses.

 Have you had any challenges finding the right support people to meet your needs?